Close

 General questions

-Our community solar program, Shared Solar, offers participating customers the opportunity to lower their environmental impact and carbon footprint—helping us create a more sustainable energy future.
+Our original community solar program, Shared Solar, offered eligible customers the opportunity to lower their environmental impact and carbon footprint—helping us create a more sustainable energy future.
 Shared Solar participants purchase shares of solar energy produced by MGE solar arrays at Morey Field in Middleton and the City of Middleton Municipal Operations Center.
+Enrollment closed for the original Shared Solar program in August 2024.

-No. Participants reserve a portion of the electricity produced from the solar arrays.
+No. Participants reserved a portion of the electricity produced from the solar arrays.

 The power from the Shared Solar arrays is delivered to MGE's electric grid.
 It replaces electricity that would have been generated by fossil fuels and other sources.